KatherineMichel/church-website-and-marketing-on-a-budget/case_studies.md

 # Case Studies

-"I skate to where the puck is going to be, not where it has been." - Wayne Gretzky

 ## National United Methodist Church

 [National United Methodist Church Case Study](national_united_methodist_church.md): What's the matter with the United Methodist Church?
 Looking at the steady decline of interest in the United Methodist Church and how it can be fixed.